10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access →

 Do AWS or GCP certifications qualify me for the Blue Card without a degree?

 No. Cloud certifications are not formal degrees or state-recognised vocational qualifications.
-The IT exception requires 3+ years of cloud engineering experience at graduate level — certifications can strengthen experience letters but cannot replace them.
+The IT exception requires 3+ years of cloud engineering experience at graduate level.
+Certifications can strengthen experience letters but cannot replace them.

 How long does the EU Blue Card take to process for Nigerian applicants?